speedyk-005/chunklet-py/docs/getting-started/programmatic/plain_text_chunker.md

     When using `batch_chunk`, it's crucial to ensure the generator is properly closed, especially if you don't iterate through all the chunks.
 This is necessary to release the underlying multiprocessing resources.
 The recommended way is to use a `try...finally` block to call `close()` on the generator.
 For more details, see the [Troubleshooting](../../troubleshooting.md) guide.

 !!! tip "Adding Base Metadata to Batches"
     Just like with the `chunk` method, you can pass a `base_metadata` dictionary to `batch_chunk`.
 This is useful for adding common information, like a source filename, to all chunks processed in the batch.
+For more details on metadata structure and available fields, see the [Metadata guide](../metadata.md#plaintextchunker-metadata).

 ### Separator